dashvars/dashvar/README.md

 Please, feel free to contribute to the project.
 Any contributions are absolutely welcomed.
 Together, we can build a great and simple library for the long run.

+# Donations

+Dashvar aims to provide a simple design system to accelerate and facilitate the rapid development of user interfaces.

+It will always be Open Source.
+However, in order to maintain the project, we'd need to find a sustainable income stream, mostly to cover our time investment to bring this hopefully useful project to you.

+We would really appreciate your support.
+Any donation will make a big difference.